RonaldAllanRivera/used-cars-search/README.md

 # Used Cars Search

-A production‑ready WordPress search and comparison plugin purpose‑built for used‑car inventories.
+A production‑ready WordPress search and comparison plugin engineered for scale and maintainability in used‑car inventories.
-Lightning‑fast autosuggest, sortable grid/list results, comprehensive car details, and comparison.
+Lightning‑fast autosuggest, sortable grid/list results, rich car details, and a polished compare flow.
+AI‑powered content generation with an unattended background queue (WP‑Cron).
 SEO‑ready with conflict‑safe meta output and a clean, extensible architecture.
 Built with Vanilla JS (ES6) — no jQuery.

 ---

 ## 🚀 Features

+* **Background AI Queue (WP‑Cron):** Unattended OpenAI generation at scale with a custom queue table, minutely worker, concurrency lock, and bulk enqueue action.
+Works on shared hosting via real cron (SiteGround/cPanel guides included).
+* **In‑Admin Guides:** Embedded “How to Use” for AI and background queue, plus an in‑admin REST API quick reference for maintainers.

 * **AI-Powered Content Generation:** OpenAI integration for auto-generating post titles, content, and SEO fields based on car details.
 Supports both single-post and bulk operations.
 * **SEO Meta Module (conflict‑safe):** Per‑post SEO Title, Description, Keywords, and No‑index with automatic conflict detection for Yoast/Rank Math.
 Filter‑controlled output and post‑type targeting.